zzzprojects/EntityFramework-Extensions/docs/pages/troubleshooting/md5-exception.md

 #### Ask for a compatible key

-Contact us and we will send you a new key supporting FIPS: info@zzzprojects.com
+Contact us and we will send you a new key supporting FIPS: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>

 Why don’t we generated key compatible with FIPS by default?
 Because it will not be supported for a client machine with Windows XP or below.